bertreb/pimatic-home-connect/README.md

 For the interface with the Home-Connect api the homeconnect_api.js is used.
 This lib is written by Alexander Thoukydides.

 # Programs and options
 The following program and options settings are the maximum available for a device.
 A specific type / brand of a device will probably use a subset of these values.
-See your device manual to check what is available on your device.
+See your device manual to check what is available for your device.
 ### Coffeemaker
 ___Programs___: Espresso, EspressoMacchiato, Coffee, Cappuccino, LatteMacchiato, CaffeLatte, Americano, EspressoDoppio, FlatWhite, Galao, MilkFroth, WarmMilk, Ristretto, Cortado, KleinerBrauner, GrosserBrauner, Verlaengerter, VerlaengerterBraun, WienerMelange, FlatWhite, Cortado, CafeCortado, CafeConLeche, CafeAuLait, Doppio, Kaapi, KoffieVerkeerd, Galao, Garoto, Americano, RedEye, BlackEye, DeadEye